Our Mission Statement

-There are around 30 ResTechs scattered throughout the housing areas (President's Park, DUCC, TAP, YRC, and Chesapeake).
+There are around 30 ResTechs scattered throughout the housing areas (Aquia, Rappahannock, Shenandoah, and Beacon Hall).
 Of the 30 ResTechs, there are two leads managing the team, and one webmaster assisting the leads and administering the website you see here.
 Although ResTechs usually take care of problems in the area they are living, some ResTechs may help across housing areas should the need arise.

 Where can I find a ResTech?

 ResTechs can be found in the ResTech stations during their work hours.
-ResTech stations are located at Eisenhower in President's Park and Piedmont in Chesapeake.
+ResTech stations are located at in Liberty Square, Piedmont Lab in Piedmont, and Whitetop in Aquia.
 You may bring your computer to these stations for walk-up support, call the ResTech Hotline (703-993-5111) for help, or report your computer problem online.